 A central and ever-present theme is the interconnectedness of all beings within the rainforest ecosystem.
 Animals are seen not only as living creatures but also often as spiritual entities, ancestors, or shape-shifters.
 Plants—especially those with medicinal or ceremonial importance—hold deep symbolic meaning.

 Mythological stories—such as creation myths, epic journeys, and encounters with otherworldly spirits—are often depicted on the canvas.
-Geometric patterns frequently appear, such as the kené designs of the Shipibo-Conibo or the detailed ornaments of the Kaxinawá/Huni Kuin, which are believed to carry energetic power or symbolize visions experienced during spiritual ceremonies involving sacred plants like Ayahuasca.
+Furthermore, recurring geometric patterns emerge, such as the kené designs of the Shipibo-Conibo or the meticulous ornaments of the Kaxinawá/Huni Kuin.
+These are attributed with an energetic effect or represent visions experienced during ceremonies with sacred plants like Ayahuasca.

 Materials and Techniques

-Indigenous artists used natural pigments applied to bark, wood, or animal skin.
-Today, many contemporary Indigenous painters increasingly turn to modern materials such as acrylics or oil paints and work on canvas.
-This shift allows them to create larger, more durable works that can travel across continents and reach new audiences.
+Originally, Indigenous artists utilized natural pigments applied to bark, wood, or animal hides.
+Today, however, many contemporary painters are increasingly turning to modern materials like acrylics or oil paints, working on canvas.
+This shift enables them to create larger, more durable works capable of traveling across continents and reaching new audiences.

-Artists from communities such as the Huitoto, Shipibo-Conibo, and Asháninka utilize their work to revive cultural memory, lending new presence to ancient stories through contemporary means.
+Artists from communities such as the Huitoto, Shipibo-Conibo, and Asháninka are reactivating cultural memory with their works, giving ancient narratives new presence through current media.

 Brus Rubio, “Between Worlds”

 The work alludes to the transition between the ancestral and the contemporary, between nature and the urban, the spiritual and the material.
-It weaves connections between times, worlds, and languages, representing cultural continuity as a bridge between the invisible and the visible, between the memory of the forest and the challenges of the present.
+It weaves connections between times, worlds, and languages.
+It represents cultural continuity as a bridge between the invisible and the visible, between the memory of the forest and the challenges of the present.
 Contemporary Indigenous Art.

 Voices Emerging from Silence — Expressions of Contemporary Indigenous Art

-Contemporary Indigenous artworks engage with themes rooted in collective memory, carrying ancestral stories and shared narratives that shape cultural identity.
-At the same time, they express the singular voice of the artist — their personal story, lived experiences, and unique vision of the world.
+Contemporary Indigenous works unveil themes deeply linked to collective memory.
+They transmit ancestral stories and shared narratives that shape identity.
+At the same time, they express each artist’s individual voice: their personal history, experiences, and worldview.

-This dialogue between the collective and the individual reveals an ongoing confrontation with the wounds of both past and present: cultural displacement, social exclusion, and the systematic silencing of Indigenous voices.
+This dialogue between the collective and the individual reveals a constant confrontation with the wounds of the past and present.
+This is particularly true for cultural separation, social exclusion, and the ongoing silencing of their voices.

-In this context, art becomes both a form of resistance and recovery — an act of affirmation, a rejection of marginalization, and a declaration of the right to respect, recognition, and belonging.
+Within this context, art becomes both resistance and healing.
+It serves as an act of vindication, a refusal of marginalization, and an affirmation of the right to respect, recognition, and belonging.

 Brus Rubio,”El Laberinto”, Arte indígena Contemporáneo